William Douglas (sea captain): Northern voyage

+Departure

 On 17 September 1788, before North West America was finished, the American maritime fur trader Robert Gray arrived at Nootka Sound with Lady Washington.
 The British and American captains were suspicious of each other from the start.
 North West America was launched on 20 September 1788.
 Robert Funter was given command of the schooner and a crew was selected from Felice and Iphigenia.
 The combined cargo of 750 furs was loaded into Felice, which left Nootka Sound on 24 September 1788.
 In October, Meares stopped at a few places in the Hawaiian Islands, communicating and trading with the Hawaiians but not going ashore.
 He discovered that the political situation on Kauai might prove dangerous for Kaiana, who was to return with Douglas on Iphigenia.
 Hoping to warn Douglas and Kaiana, Meares left a letter to Douglas with a Hawaiian of Niihau, who both captains had met before and called Friday (after the character Friday from the novel Robinson Crusoe).
 Meares left Hawaii on 27 October 1788 and arrived at Macau on 5 December.

 North West America was ready for sea a few weeks after Meares had left Nootka Sound.
 Captain Douglas, in preparing to sail, had all the tools and supplies on shore loaded onto Iphigenia and North West America.
 He also had his men tear down the "house" that Meares had built, not knowing, or not caring that Meares had promised to give it to the natives.
 Douglas gave some of the planks to John Kendrick, the American captain of Columbia Rediviva, which had arrived at Nootka Sound shortly after Lady Washington.

 Douglas traded some cannons to Kendrick in exchange for additional provisions.
 Kendrick's longboats towed Douglas's ships out of Nootka Sound.
 After the British ships left, the local natives who had been very skittish since the Americans arrived, suddenly came in great numbers and soon a friendly trading relationship was established.
 According to the journals and logs of the Americans, Douglas and his men had treated the local natives very poorly—repeatedly taking food and provisions from them under the threat of force.